hlandau/passlib/README.md

 This is a skeleton of a port of passlib to Go.
 It dogmatically adopts the modular crypt format, which [passlib has excellent documentation for](https://pythonhosted.org/passlib/modular_crypt_format.html#modular-crypt-format).

-Currently, it supports sha256-crypt, sha512-crypt, scrypt-sha256, bcrypt and
+Currently, it supports:

+  - sha256-crypt
+  - sha512-crypt
+  - scrypt-sha256
+  - bcrypt
-passlib's bcrypt-sha256 variant.
+  - passlib's bcrypt-sha256 variant

 By default, it will hash using scrypt-sha256 and verify existing hashes using any of these schemes.

 Example Usage
 -------------